nickbrandt/GitLab/doc/administration/operations/extra_sidekiq_processes.md

-From the [list of all available attributes](https://gitlab.com/gitlab-org/gitlab/-/blob/master/app/workers/all_queues.yml), `queue_query_syntax` allows selecting of queues by the following attributes:
+From the [list of all available attributes](https://gitlab.com/gitlab-org/gitlab/-/blob/master/app/workers/all_queues.yml), `queue_selector` allows selecting of queues by the following attributes:

 - `feature_category` - the [GitLab feature
   category](https://about.gitlab.com/direction/maturity/#category-maturity) the